rinagalperin/biomedical_nel/readme.md

 #### Problem 3 solution
  The 3rd problem however, is an inherent limitation of the HRM as it can't choose terms which have no corresponding CUI in the UMLS database and therefore a modification of the HRM logic itself is required:

-An important observation is that in the Hebrew language, adding more information to nouns (making them more specific) is done by adding more words following the general term using preposition or construct state, for example:
+An important observation is that in the Hebrew language, adding more information to nouns (making them more specific) is done by adding more words following the general term using preposition, construct state or a relative clause, for example:
 >'חיסון לשפעת' (preposition)

  >'קליניקה לטיפול בסכרת' (preposition)

  >'חולה סרטן הדם' (construct state)

  This means that considering the given term tagged by the HRM combined with one or two of the words following it - can provide the necessary medical terms that lack a CUI.
+We essentially implement a patch for the HRM, adding more tagged terms.

 ## :construction: Training
 ### Input
-We use the output from HRM and the manual annotations, which can be found [here](https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing) and attempt to use a contextual relevance language model to improve the results of the tagged UMLS entities.
-We essentially implement a patch for the HRM, adding more tagged ter
+We use the output from HRM and the manual annotations (which can be found [here](https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing)) to construct the training and testing data for our contextual relevance model.

 Intial dataset description:
 - 258 posts